lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 MATLAB

+## Mathsy details

+Here I will explain some of the commonplace function argument matrices and their representation:

+datavectors: A 3D matrix
+- This is a one hot encoded structure, where the i dimension represents the particular instance in the dataset the j dimension represents the particular variable / node $v$ in the graph and consequently position in the adjacency matrix.
+The k dimension is a one-hot encoding of the state that $v$ occupies at it's given M(i,j).

 ## Contributing

 If you guys want to test and branch that would be great as it's fairly useless to me without access to MATLAB.